Vital Signs Data

 Sources

-MPAC seasonal resident data (custom request)
+Seasonal residents: MPAC (custom request)

 Statistics Canada:

-- Population estimate in 2023 Statistics Canada Annual Demographic Estimates: Subprovincial Areas, July 1, 2023
+- Population estimates in 2023 & 2024 - Statistics Canada Annual Demographic Estimates: Subprovincial Areas, July 1, 2023

 - Prince Edward County 2021 Census Profile